nasa-nccs-hpda/ilab-pangaea-bench/docs/source/index.rst

 The first part to adding functionality to the repo is to add python classes that represent your custom datasets, model encoders/decoders, preprocessing (found under `engine/data_preprocessor.py`), and other custom training behaviors like loss functions, lr scheduling, and optimizers (found under `utils`).
+**For most users**: Creating a custom dataset python class is all of the coding you will need if you want to load your own data
+(if you wish to use an already-supported dataset, see the subsection about editing the corresponding config file).
+Some users may also want to create custom encoders/decoders, but this is more advanced.

 Adding config files
 ~~~~~~~~~~~~~~~~~~~